 General Services that our plan pays for What you must pay

 Durable medical equipment (DME) and related supplies \$0

-(For a definition of "Durable medical equipment (DME)," refer to Chapter 12 page 240 as well as Chapter 3, Section M, page 53 of this handbook.)
+(For a definition of "Durable medical equipment (DME)," refer to Chapter 12, page 234 as well as Chapter 3, Section M, page 54 of this handbook.)
 Prior Authorization (approval in advance) may be required.
-Please contact the plan for details.
+Please contact the plan for

 The following items are covered:

-Wheelchairs
+wheelchairs details.

-Crutches A referral may be required.
-Please contact the plan for details.
+• crutches A referral may be

+powered mattress systems required.
+Please contact the plan for
-Powered mattress systems

-Diabetic supplies
+diabetic supplies details.

-Hospital beds ordered by a provider for use in the home
+hospital beds ordered by a provider for use in the home

-Intravenous (IV) infusion pumps
+intravenous (IV) infusion pumps

-Speech generating devices
+speech generating devices

-Oxygen equipment and supplies
+oxygen equipment and supplies

-Nebulizers

-Walkers
+• nebulizers

+• walkers

+The following items are also covered:

+breast pumps

+• canes

+• commodes

+CPAP device

+enteral nutrition

+home uterine activity monitor

+incontinence supplies

+insulin pump and supplies

+lifts, slings, and seats

+lymphedema pump

+negative pressure wound therapy

 This benefit is continued on the next page